burggraf/postgrest-header-hacking/README.md

 2. may change or go away completely based on infrastructure changes or changes to PostgREST or the Supabase Client Libraries.

 ### Conclusion
+PostgREST exposes some really useful request headers that give PostgreSQL functions the power to do some things that previously required a separate middleware tier.
+Moving this functionality into the database eliminates the need for that extra tier and might also speed up your application by reducing extra network round-trips.
+It also allows you to add an extra security layer at the database level, so you can allow or restrict access based on IP address, host name, client type, Javascript client version, and more!